dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 3. Export the trusted root certificate file.
 It has a .cer extension, and you add it when creating a trusted certificate profile.
 4. Add the name of the CA that issued the certificate for authentication to the VPN server.

-    If the CA presented by the device matches one of the CAs in the Trusted CA list on the VPN server, then the VPN server successfully authenticates the device.
+    If the CA presented by the device matches a CA in the Trusted CA list on the VPN server, then the VPN server successfully authenticates the device.

 ## Create a group for your VPN users